 Half of Opel’s staff are based in Germany.
 The German government viewed Magna and its Russian partner, Sberbank, as most likely to preserve as many German jobs and plants as possible.

 GM abandoned the Opel sale on Tuesday, saying improving business conditions and the strategic importance of Opel had prompted the move by its board of directors.

-“Failure to reach the needed restructuring would result in the operation becoming insolvent, an unnecessary and undesirable outcome for all involved,” she said.
+A spokeswoman for GM Europe said: “Failure to reach the needed restructuring would result in the operation becoming insolvent, an unnecessary and undesirable outcome for all involved.”

 “I don’t know what is going to happen here in Bochum if Magna does not take it over,” said one Opel worker arriving for an early shift at the plant.